Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

     ```julia
     reparameter(Hi{Int}, :content, Real)
     ```
-    Rather, it only affect the result of the function call like
+    Rather, it only affects the result of the function call like
     ```julia
     reparameter(Hi{Int}, 1, Real)
     ```